Areas of Practice

 Mr. Goodman represents a wide variety of clients, including Fortune 500 companies, government agencies, small businesses and individuals in litigation arising under federal and state environmental law and in negotiations with regulatory agencies.
 He has extensive experience in cases arising under CERCLA (the “Superfund” statute), RCRA, Proposition 65, CEQA, the Clean Air Act and the Clean Water Act, and has tried or arbitrated numerous cases to judgment.
 He has been recognized as a “Northern California Super Lawyer” by the publishers of San Francisco magazine and Law and Politics magazine in the area of Environmental Litigation.

 Mr. Goodman is a frequent speaker and lecturer on environmental issues.
 He served as an adjunct professor of Environmental Law at the University of San Francisco School of Law from 1996 to 2007, where he taught courses on California environmental law and environmental litigation.
-He also has served as a faculty member for the Golden Gate University School of Law Environmental Law Summer Program.

 Mr. Goodman is active in community and professional activities.
 He has served as co-chair of the Environmental Law Section of the Bar Association of San Francisco, as a member of the Executive Committee of the State Bar of California's Environmental Law Section, as a member of the Judicial Evaluation Committee of the Bar Association of San Francisco, and as a member of the Advisory Committee on Professional Conduct for the United States District Court for the Northern District of California.
 Mr. Goodman was a member of the National Endowment for the Arts’ Federal Advisory Committee on International Exhibitions in 2010 and has served as President of the Board of Directors of the Yerba Buena Center for the Arts in downtown San Francisco.

 J.D., University of Chicago Law School